 Telephone: (714) 220-3494 (714-220-FIXIT)

-For urgent problems, your site contact(s) or technical staff is encouraged to call our telephone number to receive immediate assistance.
+For urgent problems, your site contact(s) or technical staff is encouraged to call to receive immediate assistance.
 If at any time you feel that you are not receiving appropriate assistance, please ask the on-duty Operations Engineer to escalate your issue to CENIC management.

 Other Organizations on CalREN